Center for Migration and Refugee Studies

 The Center for Migration and Refugee Studies (CMRS) is an interdisciplinary center of the School of Global Affairs and Public Policy at AUC.
 Situated in the heart of the Middle East and North Africa, CMRS aims at furthering scientific knowledge of the large, longstanding, and more recent, refugee and migration movements in this region.
 It is also concerned with questions of refugees and migration in the international system as a whole, at both theoretical and practical levels.
 CMRS functions include education, research, training and outreach.
 It offers an MA in migration and refugee studies as well as a graduate diploma in the same field.
 In addition, CMRS works with other AUC departments to offer diversified multidisciplinary courses to its students.
 Research at CMRS bears on issues of interest to the region and beyond.
 In carrying that out, CMRS collaborates with reputable regional and international academic institutions, as well as international and nongovernmental organizations.
 The training activities CMRS organizes are attended by researchers, policymakers, bureaucrats and civil society activists from countries all over the world.
 It also provides tailor-made training programs on demand.
 CMRS outreach involves working within its environment, disseminating knowledge and sensitization to refugee and migration issues.
 It also provides services to the refugee community in Cairo and transfers its expertise in this respect to other international institutions.

-CMRS Seminar on February 8 "Italian colonialism and mobility".
-See more....
+CMRS Seminar on February 8 "Migration from the Horn of Africa: Rethinking Space and Time" See more....

 Usha Natarajan, assistant professor of law and associate director of the Center for Migration and Refugee Studies, has received the 2016 IUCN Global Emerging Scholar Award.
 The International Union for the Conservation of Nature (IUCN) is the world's oldest and largest environmental network.
 It is the global authority on the environment, uniting more than 1,300 governmental and non-governmental organizations.
 This award, announced at the IUCN Academy of Environmental Law annual gathering in Oslo, is given to two scholars from a global network of 200 law schools.
 Usha received the award in recognition of her pioneering research in critical, third world, and postcolonial approaches to international environmental law as well as her collaborative network and movement building bringing together diverse scholars and practitioners from around the world.